sulthonzh/kubernetes-1/README.md

 ## Healthchecking Sidecar

-The healthchecking sidecar exposes `/health` as a http endpoint and calls the rpc endpoint `Debug.Health` on a service
+The healthchecking sidecar exposes `/health` as a http endpoint and calls the rpc endpoint `Debug.Health` on a service.
+Every go-micro service has a built in Debug.Health endpoint.

+### Install healthchecker

 ```
 go get github.com/micro/health